cloggo/tangd/README.md

 * very high performance and scalable
 * ease of use without sacrificing security

-## Why create a new implemenation?
+## Why develop a new tang implemenation?

 * design to be deployed on any platform
 * design to be hosted as a containerized service application